farisachugthai/dynamic_ipython/docs/source/jupyter.rst

 # fswatcher  #
 ##############

-Whether to serve the app in watch mode c.LabApp.watch = False
+Whether to serve the app in watch mode.:

+c.LabApp.watch = False

- The directory for workspaces
+The directory for workspaces.:

-.LabApp.workspaces_dir = '/data/data/com.termux/files/home/.jupyter/lab/workspaces'
+c.LabApp.workspaces_dir = '/data/data/com.termux/files/home/.jupyter/lab/workspaces'

 Supply SSL options for the tornado HTTPServer.
-See the tornado docs for details. c.NotebookApp.ssl_options = {}
+See the tornado docs for details.

+c.NotebookApp.ssl_options = {}

 Supply overrides for terminado.
-Currently only supports "shell_command". c.NotebookApp.terminado_settings = {}
+Currently only supports "shell_command".

+c.NotebookApp.terminado_settings = {}

 Set to False to disable terminals.
 This does *not* make the notebook server more secure by itself.
 Anything the user can in a terminal, they can also do in a notebook.

-Terminals may also be automatically disabled if the terminado package is not available. c.NotebookApp.terminals_enabled = True
+Terminals may also be automatically disabled if the terminado package is not available.

+c.NotebookApp.terminals_enabled = True

 Token used for authenticating first-time connections to the server.
 When no password is enabled, the default is to generate a new, random token.

-Setting to an empty string disables authentication altogether, which is NOT RECOMMENDED. c.NotebookApp.token = '<generated>'
+Setting to an empty string disables authentication altogether, which is NOT RECOMMENDED.

+c.NotebookApp.token = '<generated>'

-Supply overrides for the tornado.web.Application that the Jupyter notebook uses. c.NotebookApp.tornado_settings = {}
+Supply overrides for the tornado.web.Application that the Jupyter notebook uses.

+c.NotebookApp.tornado_settings = {}

-Whether to trust or not X-Scheme/X-Forwarded-Proto and X-Real-Ip/X-Forwarded- For headerssent by the upstream reverse proxy.
-Necessary if the proxy handles SSL c.NotebookApp.trust_xheaders = False
+Whether to trust or not X-Scheme/X-Forwarded-Proto and X-Real-Ip/X-Forwarded- For headers sent by the upstream reverse proxy.
+Necessary if the proxy handles SSL

+c.NotebookApp.trust_xheaders = False

 DEPRECATED, use tornado_settings

 c.NotebookApp.webapp_settings = {}

 Set the tornado compression options for websocket connections.
 This value will be returned from :meth:`WebSocketHandler.get_compression_options`.
 None (default) will disable compression.
 A dict (even an empty one) will enable compression.

-See the tornado docs for WebSocketHandler.get_compression_options for details. c.NotebookApp.websocket_compression_options = None
+See the tornado docs for WebSocketHandler.get_compression_options for details.

+c.NotebookApp.websocket_compression_options = None

 The base URL for websockets, if it differs from the HTTP server (hint: it almost certainly doesn't).

-Should be in the form of an HTTP origin: ws[s]://hostname[:port] c.NotebookApp.websocket_url = ''
+Should be in the form of an HTTP origin: ws[s]://hostname[:port]

+c.NotebookApp.websocket_url = ''

 --------------------------------------------------------------------------